philyboysmith/oart/content/collections/pages/about-us.md

                 image: tara-dawson.png
                 name: 'Tara Dawson'
                 role: 'Catchment Officer (River Adur)'
-                biog: 'ITara is dedicated and passionate about preserving and enhancing the local biodiversity and landscape.
+                biog: 'Tara is dedicated and passionate about preserving and enhancing the local biodiversity and landscape.
 With experience in ecological surveying and having volunteered with numerous charities to help protected local species, Tara brings a broad knowledge and skill-set in project implementation, engagement, and communication to the role.
 As the main point of contact for the Adur Adaptation Project, Tara has a fantastic knowledge of the catchment and strategic oversight of the pressures and solutions required for a resilient water environment.'
               -
                 id: m5p5e7md
                 image: jo-owens.jpg